todofixthis/phxDoctrineClassFieldsPlugin/README.md

   - `interface`:  interface that a stored classname must implement to be valid (default: `null`).
   - `length`:  maximum length of class names (default: `200`).
   - `magic`:  whether to create magic methods for instantiating the class (default: `true`).
+    - You can specify a string value for this option, which will set the name of the magic method.
   - `notnull`:  whether the classname must not be empty (default: `false`).
   - `unique`: whether the classname must be unique (default: `false`).
 - `magic`: whether to allow creating magic methods for any column (default: `true`).